rfshelley/Documentation/device-type-developers-guide/quick-start.rst

 .. _test-virtual-device:

-Test Your Device Handler with Virtual Device
+Test your Device Handler with Virtual Device
 --------------------------------------------

 With the Virtual Dimmer you just created you can test your Device Handler.